 In fact, the publicly funded scheme that was launched in 2010 only attracted a meagre 2.7% of the required 108,000 customers it needed.
 The whole project was branded as "deeply flawed" by the Government after spending £83.3 million on it.

 Funded by whom?

-Unlike cheap car insurance website oversixties.co.uk, which sells car insurance to the over-fifties, the project was funded by the European Regional Development Fund, the now obsolete Yorkshire Forward, and four South Yorkshire local authorities, one of which had poured £14 million into the scheme with others forking out £7 million each.
+Unlike cheap car insurance website oversixties.co.uk, which sells car insurance to the over-fifties, or this cheap one day car insurance site, the project was funded by the European Regional Development Fund, the now obsolete Yorkshire Forward, and four South Yorkshire local authorities, one of which had poured £14 million into the scheme with others forking out £7 million each.